awakecoding/awakecoding.com/content/posts/kdc-proxying-for-rdp-nla-making-kerberos-work.md

     }

-    // Only RD Gateway and Azure Virtual Desktop connections reach this point
+    // Only RD Gateway and Azure Virtual Desktop connections reach this point if (KDCProxyName) {
         if (RDGIsKDCProxy) {
             // If the "RDGIsKDCProxy" .RDP file option is set to true,
             // use the RD Gateway hostname as the KDC proxy.
             SetKDCProxy(GatewayHostname);
         } else {
             // Otherwise, use the "KDCProxyName" .RDP file option value as the KDC proxy.
             SetKDCProxy(KDCProxyName);
+        }
     }

     return S_OK;